-- engage in certain transactions with affiliates; - amend certain material agreements governing BCP Crystal's indebtedness; - change the business conducted by Celanese Holdings and its subsidiaries; and - enter into hedging agreements that restrict dividends from subsidiaries.
+- amend certain material agreements governing BCP Crystal's indebtedness; - change the business conducted by Celanese Holdings and its subsidiaries; and - enter into hedging agreements that restrict dividends from subsidiaries.

 In addition, the amended and restated senior credit facilities require BCP Crystal to maintain the following financial covenants: a maximum total leverage ratio, a maximum bank debt leverage ratio, a minimum interest coverage ratio and maximum capital expenditures limitation.